Welcome to the Home Education Network (HEN).

-The Home Education Network Inc (HEN) is the largest, most vocal alternative education support group in Victoria.
+HEN is the largest, most vocal, home education support group in Victoria.

-HEN has its origins in the Alternative Education Resource Group (AERG) which was formed in 1980 by a small group of concerned parents wanting alternatives to mainstream education for their children.
-Initially the group was very involved in community schools but gradually the main focus moved to home education and the name of the group was changed to the Home Education Network
+We began in 1980 as the Alternative Education Resource Group (AERG) and provided information on alternatives to mainstream schooling.
+Some members home educated and others started community schools.
+Gradually the focus moved to home education and the name of the group was changed to the Home Education Network.

 As home educators, we believe that children have an innate curiosity to learn and grow and, when given the freedom and support of family and friends, they will have the best opportunity to reach their full potential.